DhairyaBahl/React-Messenger-App/README.md

 ## 2. What are the steps to make my first contribution ?
 Kindly refer to the contributing.md file.
 All the contributing guidelines are written over there.

-## 3. Is there any need to assign myself to the issue before working on the issue ?
+## 3. Is there any need to assign myself to the issue before starting to work on the issue ?
 It is better to wait until you are assigned to the issue.
 Although if you are sure that no-one is working on the issue then you can start working on the issue.